megaease/easeprobe/README.md

   # and offer two formats of string
   #  - JSON: the JSON format
   #  - CSV: the CSV format
+  # The CVS format would be set for STDIN for the shell command.
   # (see the example: resources/scripts/notify/notify.sh)
   shell:
     - name: "shell alert service"